abrar-fahim/lines-of-action/README.md

 Both the java and python run times take turns in reading from and writing to these files to communicate to each other.

+### Project todos

+- [ ] make host ui and ai code to run via browser
+- [ ] include instructions for compiling and running source code
+- [ ] (less important) make depth a variable
+- [ ] include screenshots
+- [ ] explain communication between runtimes a bit more
+- [ ] explain ai logic a bit more